Newborn Screening

 The type of care needed depends upon the specific disorder:

-Endocrine disorders - Babies with primary congenital hypothyroidism and congenital adrenal hyperplasia are referred to and followed by a pediatric endocrinologist, who specializes in caring for babies and children with this kind of disorder.
+- Endocrine disorders - Babies with primary congenital hypothyroidism and congenital adrenal hyperplasia are referred to and followed by a pediatric endocrinologist, who specializes in caring for babies and children with this kind of disorder.

-Last reviewed: January 11.
-2013
+Last reviewed: January 2020

-Reviewed by: Kathleen Fergus, MS, LCGC and Kimberly Barr, MS, LCGC
+Reviewed by: Kimberly Barr, MS, LCGC